 Hotel Fauchère: Rates start at about $189 per night, including freebies like Wi-Fi, parking, in-room espressos and Kiehl’s body products (my personal favorite).
 401 Broad St, Milford, Pennsylvania; (570) 409-1212; firstname.lastname@example.org.

 Getting There: To reach Milford, Pennyslvania, I rented a car.
-Avis is one recommended company.
+I recommend using Discover Car Hire to easily compare your options — and save up to 70% on your booking!
 The quickest route in terms of mileage is via NJ-15 N. Click here for specific directions from your starting point.
 The drive is about 90 minutes depending on traffic.

 Getting Around: While having a car can be helpful, it’s completely possible to have an epic adventure in Milford by walking and renting a bike to get around.

 Pike Count Hiking: I highly recommend the trails I talk about above; however, Milford and the larger Pike County are full of amazing paths.
 Click here for more suggestions.

 Want to live your best life through travel?